jrennie99-glitch/superagent-v8/replit.md

 Key capabilities include an admin-only Auto App Builder for generating complete applications from descriptions or code, and integration with Runway ML for AI video generation.

 ## Recent Changes
-### November 8, 2025 - True No-Code Intelligence & Build System Enhancement
+### November 8, 2025 - TOP-TIER AI Intelligence & World-Class App Generation
 - **Migration Completed:** Successfully migrated the entire SuperAgent platform from Vercel to Replit
 - **Port Configuration:** Updated `start.py` to bind to port 5000 (Replit requirement) instead of 8000
 - **Build System Overhaul:** Completely rewrote streaming build endpoint to use Gemini AI and EnterpriseBuildSystem